 Another reason IUDs are effective is because they rarely cause discomfort after they have been placed, and complications are very rare.

 IUDs are a convenient method of birth control because—once inserted—you don’t have to think about them.
-Women often prefer an IUD over the pill, which takes diligence to remember to take at the same time daily.
+Women often prefer an intrauterine device over the pill, which takes diligence to remember to take at the same time daily.
 With an IUD, you literally “set it and forget it.”
 An IUD has an expiration date, however, and will need to be removed and replaced after 5 to 10 years, depending on the brand.

 Kyleena is a new addition to the existing range of available IUD devices.
 It offers reversible birth control which can be effective for up to 5 years.
 Kyleena is ideal for women who plan to conceive in the future but wish to wait.
-This is because a woman can become pregnant almost immediately after the removal of the IUD, by a medical doctor.
+This is because a woman can become pregnant almost immediately after the removal of the intrauterine device, by a medical doctor.

 Kyleena is 28mm wide and 30mm long.
 This device holds a total of 19.5mg of levonorgestrel, which is lower than some other IUDs on the market.
 The hormone causes cervical mucus to thicken, making it more difficult for sperm to travel through it to the uterus.
 This local release of hormones over a five-year period means that only a small amount will enter the blood.